Introduction

 1 | runspec --action=build --config=arm.cfg --tune=base int |

-Then move the binary executable file which at the source folder (for example, benchspec/CPU2006/400.perlbench/build/) to GEM5 or other platform.
+Then move the binary executable, which is in the source folder, for example benchspec/CPU2006/400.perlbench/build/, to GEM5 or another platform.